tacigomess/prime-numbers-spirals/README.md

 ## Summary of the Code

-1. [Only visual to generate graphics scripts]
+1. [Only visual to generate graphics]
 - `spiral_all_numbers.py`: Shows the spiral with all natural numbers up to [n = 1000] with the prime numbers highlighted in red.
 ![Image generated](Spiral_Natural_Numbers_with_Primes.png)